Keith Fullerton Whitman: Electronic music career

 Whitman studied computer music at Berklee College of Music, where he was exposed to modern electronic music composition and synthesis.
 Whitman says that before this he was initially drawn to making music by listening to the radio in the New York city suburbs in the 1980s.
 His moniker ASCIII has released music distributed with an academic journal.
 His studio and live setup usually consists of a PowerBook running Max/MSP or Logic Pro, and other analogue instruments, such as guitars, ouds and synthesizers.

-Whitman has released albums on labels such as Planet Mu, Kranky, Carpark Records as well on his own Entschuldigen and (now defunct) Reckankreuzungsklankewerkzeuge labels.
+Whitman has released albums on labels such as Editions Mego, PAN, Planet Mu, Kranky, Carpark Records as well on his own Entschuldigen and (now defunct) Reckankreuzungsklankewerkzeuge labels.

 In 2013, Whitman released Greatest Hits on SoundCloud: a 12-hour-long audio project developed from samples of pop songs from Whitman's youth.
 Sample are snipped out, slowed to half speed and then run through Whitman's signature array of boxes and generators to create an "automatic enhancement" of the original tune.

+Other activities

-Whitman currently runs Mimaroglu Music Sales which offers distribution of an extensive collection of avant-garde music.
+Whitman has run Mimaroglu Music Sales which offered distribution of an extensive collection of avant-garde music.
+Mimaroglu Music Sales has been rechristened to Alpha State NYC in 2019.
+Whitman also operates Creel Pone, a bootleg record label that "re-issues" early electroacoustic & experimental recordings in CD-R format in small editions.

+Influences

+As influences on his work, Whitman has mentioned the composers Bernard Bonnier, Luis de Pablo, Pietro Grossi, Costin Miereanu, Basil Kirchin, Dub Taylor, François Bayle, Steve Birchall, Michael Czajkowski, Douglas Leedy, Jacques Lejeune, and Richard Pinhas.